New Patients 215.234.3772

 Achilles Problems Newtown, PA

 The Achilles tendon is located at the back of the foot and links the calf muscles to the heel bone.
-One of the strongest tendons in the body, the Achilles tendon, enables us to stand on our toes, flex the calves, and roll the foot.
+It is largest and strongest tendon in the human body.
+The Achilles tendon plays a crucial role in the foot and ankle movement.
+It is what allows us to stand on our toes, flex the calves, and roll the foot.
+All important movements for activities like walking, running, jumping, and standing on tiptoes.

-Although it is resilient, it is also prone to injury and other common foot problems.
-If you are experiencing pain in the back of the foot or have injured the Achilles, visit Newtown Foot & Ankle Specialists in Bucks County.
+Although it is resilient, the Achilles is subjected to a lot of force during sports and other activities making it prone to injury.
+An Achilles injury is a common foot problems that podiatrists treat.
+If you are experiencing pain in the back of the foot or have Achilles problems in Newtown, PA, visit Newtown Foot and Ankle Specialists in Bucks County.
 Our doctors can put you back on the road to recovery with specialized care for your needs.

 Many patients with Achilles tendon injuries and problems are athletic and active, leading to what is called an “overuse” injury.
 This type of sports injury should be cared for by a podiatrist.
-Our doctors and providers can offer the specialized care and advice needed to resolve the diagnosed problem and work with you to help prevent recurrence in the future.
+However, there are other causes for Achilles problems.
+Our doctors and providers can offer the specialized care and advice needed to resolve the diagnosed problem.
+They will even work with you to help prevent recurrence in the future.
+Common Achilles problems include:

 There is a range of possible treatment options for Achilles pain, tendonitis, and other concerns.
 The first step is to evaluate the area using digital diagnostics and a physical exam.
 Once your podiatrist has identified the cause of your pain, swelling, or other symptoms we will recommend appropriate care and any lifestyle habit changes that could prevent future re-injury and protect the Achilles during recovery.